meilisearch/documentation/guides/README.md

 ### Create your Index

 In MeiliSearch, the information is subdivided into [indexes](/guides/main_concepts/indexes.md).
 Each index contains a data structure and the associated documents.
 The indexes can be imagined as SQL tables.
-But you wont need to define the table, [meiliSearch does that for your](/guides/main_concepts/indexes.md#inferred-schema).
+But you won't need to define the table, [MeiliSearch does that for you](/guides/main_concepts/indexes.md#inferred-schema).

 In order to be able to store our documents in an index, we [have to create one first](/guides/main_concepts/indexes.md).